These are emerging questions and answers related to moving courses online.

 - What copyright issues should I be aware of in sharing my course content?

-- Read UBC's copyright considerations for transitioning courses online for a comprehensive breakdown.
+- UBC's copyright considerations for transitioning courses online gives a comprehensive breakdown.

 - How can I access library services and resources?

-- As of Friday, March 20 at 5:00 p.m., all UBC Library branches will be temporarily closed.
-The library continues to provide access to electronic resources and librarian support for research, teaching, and learning.
+- On Friday, March 20 at 5:00 p.m., all UBC Library branches temporarily closed, but the library continues to provide access to electronic resources and librarian support for research, teaching, and learning.
 Please visit the main library website for the latest on how to access.